x-jesse/Reinforcement-Learning/readme.md

 Hi there 👋😃!
 This repo is a collection of RL algorithms implemented from scratch using PyTorch with the aim of solving a variety of environments from the Gymnasium library.
 The purpose is to provide both a theoretical and practical understanding of the principles behind reinforcement learning to someone with little to no experience in machine learning 😎🤏 🕶️🤏 😉.

 I'm also writing a Medium series to go along with this repo that provides a more thorough, theoretical explanation of RL concepts.
-The README here is an abridged version of my Medium series.
+The README here is both an abridged version of my Medium series and a more technical explanation of RL algorithms - for a gentler introduction into RL, please check out my series :).

 **Introduction to Reinforcement Learning:**
 >[PART I: Reinforcement Learning & Markov Decision Processes]()<br>